 From installing new technology to updating our Citadel Hill laboratory, we take our commitment to world-leading science seriously, and cutting-edge science means cutting-edge facilities.
+"We are committed to furthering our sustainability efforts, whilst maintaining the world-leading scientific standard our reputation here has set."
+Oscar Speed, Laboratory Efficiency Intern

-As part of the re reorganisation of National Marine Library, brand no shelving was inst lower ground flo view and of stock in the Biological ew rolling called on the or6.
+As part of the review and reorganisation of stock in the National Marine Biological Library, brand new rolling shelving was installed on the lower ground floor6.

-As part of our co to sustainability, implementing a measures to aid our travel footpr These include th introduction of c electric van, and our virtual confe facilities by insto panelling in conf rooms7.
+As part of our commitment to sustainability, we began implementing a range of measures to aid in reducing our travel footprint.
+These include the introduction of our new electric van, and enhancing our virtual conference facilities by installing acoustic panelling in conference rooms7.

-We became the biology institute to receive two La Efficiency Asses Framework (LEA laboratory accre d to furthering our sustainability naintaining the world-leading rd our reputation here has set."
-Laboratory Efficiency Intern ommitment we began range of in reducing rint. e our new enhancing rence illing acoustic erence first marine in the UK aboratory sment sment (AF) green editations8.
+We became the first marine biology institute in the UK to receive two Laboratory Efficiency Assessment Framework (LEAF) green laboratory accreditations8.
 Both the Marine Microbiome Centre and Continuous Plankton Recorder Survey laboratories received Bronze, with the latter also achieving Silver.
 The news was covered by Business Live.

-A new Smart Experimental Aquarium (SEA) Facility was assembled in our Research Aquarium (image 9).
-The twelve, 1000 litre smart tanks are computer controlled, supporting life-systems and enabling controllers to monitor, record and maintain environmental conditions.
+A new Smart Experimental Aquarium (SEA) Facility was assembled in our Research Aquarium9.
+The twelve, 1000 litre smart tanks are computer controlled, support life-systems and enable controllers to monitor, record and maintain environmental conditions.
 The tanks are already in use, and were filmed for the G7 Summit 2021.